Kazimierz Kmiecik

-Kazimierz Kmiecik (born 19 September 1951 in Węgrzce Wielkie) is a Polish former international football player who played most of his career for Wisła Kraków, where he played 304 league matches and scored 153 goals.
+Kazimierz Kmiecik (born 19 September 1951) is a Polish former professional footballer who spent most of his career with Wisła Kraków, where he played 304 league matches and scored 153 goals.
 This makes him the best goalscorer in history of the club.
 He also played for AEL (1982 to 1985) and won the first Greek cup for the history of the team, in 1985.
-He is today a legend in Larissa and remains a fan favourite.
+He is widely regarded a legend at AEL and remains a fan favourite.

 He played 35 matches and scored eight goals for the Poland national team.
 He was a participant at the 1972 Summer Olympics, where Poland won the gold medal, the 1974 FIFA World Cup, where Poland won the bronze medal and 1976 Summer Olympics, where Poland won the silver medal.

-Several times he was the manager of Wisła Kraków, also temporary.
+Several times, he was the manager of Wisła Kraków, also temporary.
 On 14 February 2022, he was confirmed as an assistant coach in Wisła, on the day Jerzy Brzęczek was announced as the main manager.